jm4l1/lab3/Readme.md

 ![Alt text](assets/response_with_date.png)

 4. The server currently returns a 501 error when a `DELETE` request is received.
-Implement the `do_DELETE` file in the `server.py` file.
+We want to explicitly restrict method and inform the user that it is forbidden.
+Implement the `do_DELETE` file in the `server.py` file, return the appropriate HTTP response code and a response as shown below.

 ![Alt text](assets/delete.png)